Booth Height Restrictions

 Storage behind pop-up structures is not permitted.
 Storing a limited supply of literature or product appropriately within the booth area is acceptable if items do not impede access to utility services, create a safety problem, or look unsightly.

 Carpet and/or alternative floor covering is required in all booths, excluding static booths.
 Carpet can be rented through GES or provided on your own.
 If providing your own, the carpet or floor covering must fit the full dimensions of the booth space.
-Carpet will be installed by Show Management at the exhibitor’s expense if the booth is without carpeting and/or alternate floor covering at 4 pm, Eastern Time, Mon., March 4, 2019.
+Carpet will be installed by show management at the exhibitor’s expense if the booth is without carpeting and/or alternate floor covering at 4 pm Central time, Mon., Mar.
+22, 2021.

-HAI reserves the right to determine what constitutes a “reasonable sight line.”
-All booths, regardless of size or type, should be designed in such a way that eliminate line of sight obstructions from one exhibit to the next.
-Exhibitors are asked to take their neighboring exhibitors line of sight into consideration.
+HAI reserves the right to determine what constitutes a “reasonable” sight line.
+All booths, regardless of size or type, should be designed in such a way that eliminate line-of-sight obstructions from one exhibit to the next.
+Exhibitors are asked to take their neighboring exhibitors’ sight lines into consideration.

-Exhibitors with designs that are outside of HAI’s booth guidelines can submit a detailed booth diagram with dimensions to request a booth variance.
-Exhibitors’ requests for a Booth Variance must be submitted to email@example.com by Dec.
-1, 2018.
+Exhibitors with designs that are outside of HAI’s booth guidelines can request a booth variance by submitting a detailed booth diagram with dimensions.
+Requests for a booth variance must be submitted to email@example.com by Feb.
+12, 2021.
 Approvals will be given via email.

 Installation and Dismantling

-Exhibitors seeking special consideration for early move-in should submit requests in writing to Jason Stanforth (firstname.lastname@example.org), senior operations manager at GES Exposition Services.
+Exhibitors seeking special consideration for early move-in should submit requests in writing to Eric Birdsell (firstname.lastname@example.org), senior operations manager at GES Exposition Services.
 Do not make plans for early move-in until GES approves the request and confirms a date and time for move-in.

-Please note that after 4:30 pm, Eastern Time, the official closing of setup on move-in days, anyone exiting the exhibit hall will not be allowed to re-enter until the following day, even if permission has been granted to work later.
+Please note that after 4:30 pm Central time, the official closing of setup on move-in days, anyone exiting the exhibit hall will not be allowed to re-enter until the following day, even if permission has been granted to work later.